 Many years ago he told me the story of how one day he had to have a jackdaw egg for his collection.
 He knew there was a nest near the top of a tree on the neighbouring estate.
 It happened to be the estate of Lord Kitchener of WW1 and with ties to Africa.
 The young Stan climbed to the top of the tree, reached into the nest, and carefully climbed down so as not to break it, only to find the gamekeeper waiting for him at ground level.
 It was considered poaching in those days to take a rabbit or an apple from the land of another, and taken a lot more seriously if it was from the landed gentry.
 I believe that there was also a spanking waiting for him before marching him back to complain to his dad.
 I have a feeling his father was a bit of softie, knowing my dad, so probably one was enough for the occasion.
 The eggs of the jackdaw are white to pale blue with grey and brown specks.
 They sound beautiful.
 I have always had a soft spot for the colour known as duck egg blue.
 The jackdaws’ are more sky blue.

 That got me thinking – the third fairy tale.
 And yes, it may be stretching things a bit far, but for my dad to stay in a small village with a limited horizon was probably no better than being stuck in a tower with only his imagination to keep him company.
 So one day, when his princess, Africa, came riding by it was time for Rapunzel to let down his ladder, board a ship, and sail out to the expansive plains of Africa.
 Yes, I know, the story was turned on its head somewhat.
 And I also can’t help but see the relevance in a comparison with life today in lockdown Britain.
 Who will be our prince or princess?
-I have a feeling that the answer is that it will be we, the people, who will one day become the princes and princesses needed to free ourselves from this tyranny working hard to get itself together and operational.
+I have a feeling that the answer is that it will be us, the people, who will one day become the princes and princesses needed to free ourselves from this tyranny working hard to get itself together and operational.
 It wasn’t long before Stanley had a safari outfit, a bush hat, a lorry and a dog, and he would drive many hundreds of mile through the bush and through rivers, sleeping out in a tent with the wild animals, all the way from Rhodesia to the coast of Mozambique.
 His job was to collect and return migrant workers to the tobacco farms.
-He loved his life in the bush and on the road and the people he spent most of his time with, a love he never lost, and once the interruption of WW2 was over, and he was able to return to his beloved Africa.
+My father did not know the meaning of the words, to discriminate, whether between nations, religion, gender, colour or tribe; one of the attributes he passed on to his offspring, and for this I regularly give thanks.
+He loved his life in the bush and on the road, and the people he spent most of his time with, a love he never lost, and once the interruption of WW2 was over, and he was able to return to his beloved Africa.
 He was more than ready to fall back into the arms of she who is the heartbeat of the world, one that cradles us all through the dark nights whether we know it of not – the enigmatic, athletic, extraordinary, sensuous Africa.